Morris Childs

-Morris H. Childs (born Moishe Chilovsky; June 10, 1902 – June 5, 1991) was a Ukrainian-American political activist and American Communist Party functionary who became a Soviet espionage agent (1929) and then a double agent for the Federal Bureau of Investigation (1952) until leaving both services by 1982.
+Morris H. Childs (born Moishe Chilovsky; June 10, 1902 – June 5, 1991) was an American political activist and American Communist Party functionary who became a Soviet espionage agent (1929) and then a double agent for the Federal Bureau of Investigation (1952) until leaving both services by 1982.
 Beginning in 1958, Childs acted as a secret courier on behalf of the American party, briefing Soviet officials on political affairs in the American party and carrying funds to support the American Communist movement from Moscow to New York City, reporting details all the while to his FBI handlers.
 Over the course of two decades of activity in this role, Childs played a major part in the transfer of more than $28 million in Soviet subsidies to the American movement.
 For his activity as a courier on behalf of the Soviet government, Childs was awarded the Order of the Red Banner in 1975.
 His work as a spy for the American intelligence community was recognized in 1987 when Childs (together with his brother Jack) was awarded the Presidential Medal of Freedom by President Ronald Reagan.

 Early years

 Morris H. Childs was born Moishe Chilovsky on June 10, 1902, in Kiev, Russian Empire, to an ethnic Jewish family.
 The family spoke Russian in the home, not Ukrainian or Yiddish.
 Morris's father, Josef Chilovsky, engaged in revolutionary activities against the Tsarist regime, for which he was imprisoned and subsequently exiled to Siberia.
 Josef was able to flee Russia via the Black Sea and he emigrated to the United States, landing in Galveston, Texas, in March 1910.

 Josef Chilovsky moved to Chicago, where he worked as a cobbler and bootmaker.
 As soon as his living situation was established and a small sum of money raised, Josef sent for his wife, Nechame Chilovsky, and their boys, including Moishe and Jakob.
 The family arrived at Ellis Island in December 1911.

-The family name was Americanized from Chilovsky to "Childs" in Chicago.
+The family name was anglicized from Chilovsky to "Childs" in Chicago.
 Morris, as Moishe was now known, attended a demanding Jewish school in the city and worked in his father's shoemaking shop and as a messenger in the Chicago financial district.
 Childs read extensively, favoring particularly works of literature and history, and took courses at the Art Institute of Chicago.
 There he was exposed to radical ideas among his peers, echoing the dissent which his father felt towards the autocracy in imperial Russia.